squacks/grainlab/README.md

 **Levain Breads:** Anything that uses a natural leavening agent or sourdough starter.
 This includes sponge and biga.

-**Miscelaneous Breads:** Various novelties and hard to classify breads such as bagels.
+**Miscellaneous Breads:** Various novelties and hard to classify breads such as bagels.

 **Pasta:** Recipes for fresh pasta doughs as well as gnocchi and risotto.